Fiveable

 Image via PianoNote

-A minor seventh chord (mm) consists of a root note, a minor third interval above the root, a perfect fifth interval above the root, and a minor seventh interval above the root.
+minor seventh chord (mm) consists of a root note, a minor third interval above the root, a perfect fifth interval above the root, and a minor seventh interval above the root.
 It has a more mellow, contemplative sound and is often used to create a sense of tension or dissonance.

-A dominant seventh chord (Mm) consists of a root note, a major third interval above the root, a perfect fifth interval above the root, and a minor seventh interval above the root.
-It is one of the most common types of and is used extensively in blues, jazz, and rock music.
+dominant seventh chord (Mm) consists of a root note, a major third interval above the root, a perfect fifth interval above the root, and a minor seventh interval above the root.
+It is one of the most common types of seventh chords and is used extensively in blues, jazz, and rock music.
 It has a strong, bluesy sound and is often used to create a sense of tension or instability that needs to be resolved.

-A diminished seventh chord consists of a root note, a minor third interval above the root, a diminished fifth interval above the root, and a diminished seventh interval above the root.
+diminished seventh chord consists of a root note, a minor third interval above the root, a diminished fifth interval above the root, and a diminished seventh interval above the root.
 It has a very tense, dissonant sound and is used to create a sense of instability or unease.

 The half-diminished seventh chord is similar to a diminished seventh chord, but with a minor seventh interval instead of a diminished seventh interval.
-Sometimes, we will denote with a little circle and a line through it.
+Sometimes, we will denote seventh chords with a little circle and a line through it.
 It has a very tense, dissonant sound and is often used to create a sense of instability or unease in a piece of music.

 The half-diminished seventh chord is often used as a substitute for a dominant seventh chord in jazz, and it is an important part of the harmonic language of the genre.
 It can also be found in classical music, where it is sometimes used to create a sense of tension or dissonance that needs to be resolved.
 In rock and pop music, the half-diminished seventh chord is not as common, but it can be used to add variety and interest to chord progressions and melodies.